abbeygirl/nzedb/Ubuntu-13.04-install-guide.md

 Once it is installed, ensure everything is up to date by running:
 `sudo apt-get update`
 `sudo apt-get upgrade`
+You can optionally upgrade the kernel and various other things:
+`sudo apt-get dist-upgrade`

 If you didn't install ssh during the install, you can install it now using:
 `sudo apt-get install ssh`

-Apparmor interferes with some of our files, here is how to disable it:
+Apparmor interferes with some of our files, THIS IS MANDATORY.
+You can disable it and remove it:
 `sudo /etc/init.d/apparmor stop`
 `sudo /etc/init.d/apparmor teardown`
 `sudo update-rc.d -f apparmor remove`
+Or, you can make it ignore mysql:
+`sudo apt-get install apparmor-utils`
+`sudo aa-complain /usr/sbin/mysqld`
+You must reboot after doing this to take effect.

 For the threaded scripts you will require the Python MySQLdb module:
 Python 2.* or 3.* - If Python is installed, the module also must be installed: